IDMNYU/CreativeCoding_1133-C_Bennett_Fall18/Image_Text_Sketch.md

 Be expressive.
 You don't have to be literal.
 You are invited to be abstract.

- You must use images and you must use text.
+ You must use images.
 Do not use sound.
-You may use graphics, but you are to mainly use image and text and to choreograph them over time.
+You may use graphics, but you are to mainly use images  and to manipulate and choreograph those manipulations over time.

 Requirements: